-Every child deserves to be wanted, and if a woman decides not to embrace motherhood, she has every right to make that decision too.
+Every child deserves to be wanted, and if a woman decides not to embrace motherhood, she has every right to make that decision.

-As women, we live in a world full of different roles; some of which are passed on to us, some forced and some that we choose ourselves.
-If being married, and having a child, allows us to fulfill popular roles of a wife and a mother, in that case being single and childfree shouldn’t raise eyebrows either.
+As women, we live in a world full of different roles.
+Some of these roles are passed to us, some forced and some chosen by us.
+If being married, and having a child, allows us to fulfill the role of a wife and a mother, in that case, being single and childfree shouldn’t raise eyebrows either.
 If the previous two are acceptable choices, then why not the latter?

 “I am not going to be less of a person if I don’t have children.
 It will work out the way it is supposed to.”

 Dita Von Teese, American Vendette

 Many women are choosing to live a child-free life these days.
 While children are a gift and a blessing in disguise, bringing them into this world is not only a natural process.
 It requires care, lifelong dedication, and the will to have them in the first place.
 And as a woman, if you feel you don’t want to take on the responsibility (or whatever the reason is), there is nothing wrong with that.
 It doesn’t make you selfish.
 What makes you selfish is when you bring a child into this world to fulfill predetermined roles.
 For a change in your life, work on your bond with your family, and so on.
 And all this without the actual want for a child.
 Of course, people have children as an extension of their love, and while that is acceptable, to not have children and still be in love is frowned upon.
 Why such double standards?

 Taking on a practical approach

 I have come across women who feel they are not ready to have a child now or maybe ever.
 I have read about women who do not see a child as a part of their lives, love kids but don’t want one.
 I also know of women who are happy with the way life is, do not want another responsibility, and are independent, focused, and even happily married.
 You cannot help but notice how our society, and sometimes even families of these women, find it hard to accept their decision of being child-free.